Cooperative Training of Descriptor and Generator Networks: Introduction

-Our work is related to the contrastive divergence algorithm \citep{Hinton2002a} for training the descriptor net.
-The contrastive divergence initializes the MCMC sampling from the observed examples.
-The CoopNets algorithm initializes the Langevin sampling from the examples supplied by the generator.
+Our work is related to contrastive divergence \cite{Hinton2002a} for training the energy-based model, such as deep Boltzmann machine \cite{salakhutdinov2009deep} and deep belief network \cite{Hinton06}.
+The contrastive divergence initializes the finite-step MCMC sampling from the observed examples.
+Our method initializes the MCMC sampling from the generator that seeks to approximate the descriptor, so that the learning is closer to maximum likelihood.

-Our work is somewhat related to the generative stochastic network of \cite{thibodeau2014deep}, which learns the Markov transition probability directly.
-In our work, the generator serves to absorb the {cumulative} effect of all the past Markov transitions (i.e., the Langevin revisions) of the descriptor and reproduce it in one shot.
+Our work is similar to the recent work of \cite{Bengio2016}.
+In \cite{Bengio2016}, the generator learns from the energy-based model by minimizing the Kullback-Leibler divergence from the generator model to the energy-based model, which can be decomposed into an energy term and an entropy term.
+In our work, the energy-based descriptor model teaches the generator via MCMC teaching.
+Our method does not need to approximate the intractable entropy term.

+Another method for training the generator network is variational auto-encoder (VAE) \cite{KingmaCoRR13,RezendeICML2014,MnihGregor2014}, which learns an inferential or recognition network.
+The MCMC teaching in our work avoids the challenging problem of inferring the latent variables from the observed examples.

-Our work appears to be related to knowledge distilling \citep{hinton2015distilling}.
-In our work, the descriptor distills its knowledge to the generator.
+Our work is related to knowledge distilling \cite{hinton2015distilling}.
+In our work, the descriptor distills its MCMC algorithm to the generator through MCMC teaching.

-Our work bears similarity to the co-training method of \cite{blum1998combining}.
-The two learners in our work are of different directions, and they feed each other the synthesized data, instead of class labels.
+Building on the pioneering work of \cite{tu2007learning}, recently \cite{lazarow2017introspective, jin2017introspective, lee2017wasserstein} have developed an introspective learning method to learn the energy-based model, where the energy function is discriminatively learned, and the learned energy function is used to generate synthesized examples via Langevin dynamics.
+It can be interesting to combine introspective learning with the proposed cooperative learning method that recruits a generator to jumpstart the Langevin sampling.

+Another recently proposed model is pixelCNN \cite{oord2016conditional}, which learns an autoregressive model.
+Unlike pixelCNN, the descriptor and generator networks model the joint distribution of the image pixels directly without factorizing it into a sequence of conditional distributions.

+This paper is an expansion of our conference paper \cite{xie2018CoopNets}.
+It is also related to our recent papers on 3D descriptor model \cite{xie2018learning} and the spatial-temporal descriptor model \cite{xie2017synthesizing}.